adrianhopebailie/ipc-msg/README.md

 However, most use cases demand not only some form of message framing but also the ability to match requests and response.

-This is a simple RPC protocol that provides:
+This is a simple framing protocol that also provides:

-  1. A simple framing format using traditional control-characters
-  2. Message length prefixes to protect from massive overruns if a frame boundary is missed.
+  1. Message length prefixes to protect from massive overruns if a frame boundary is missed.
-  3. UUIDv4 based message identifiers to match requests and responses
+  2. UUIDv4 based message identifiers to match requests and responses
-  4. Support for both async and synchronous message patterns
+  3. Support for both async and synchronous message patterns
-  5. ACK and NAK for messages to deal with all possible failure scenarios.
+  4. ACK and NAK for messages to deal with all possible failure scenarios.

 ## Protocol